-Minimum expectations for this endorsement are 24 credits from a specific set of courses.
-These can be completed at Evergreen or elsewhere for entrance into MiT.
-At Evergreen, the first five of these courses are offered in a sequence beginning one summer and concluding the next.
-The sixth course may be done by contract.
+Minimum expectations for this endorsement are 24 credits from a specific set of courses at Evergreen or equivalent courses at other institutions.
+At Evergreen, the first of these courses is offered in a sequence beginning in fall 2011 and concluding in spring 2012.
+The fourth course may be done by contract or though another institution.
 For information, contact the MiT advisor.
 For MiT admissions purposes, another endorsement is required with this endorsement, preferably from a content endorsement such as elementary education, science, math or social studies.